obsidiandynamics/socketx/README.md

 Client: received 'Hello reply from server'
 ```

-The two key players in Socket.x are `XServer` and `XClient`. `XServer` accepts connections, while `XClient` lets you create connections.
-Both must be instantiated through an `XServerFactory` and an `XClientFactory`; a default pair of factories is available for each supported provider.
+The two key players in Socket.x are `XServer` and `XClient`. `XServer` accepts connections, while `XClient` lets you create outgoing connections.
+They must be instantiated through an `XServerFactory` or an `XClientFactory`, as appropriate; a default pair of factories is available for each supported provider.
 In our example, we've chosen to use `UndertowServer.factory()` and `UndertowClient.factory()`.
 We could've just as easily used `JettyServer`/`JettyClient` instead, without changing any other code, providing we first import `socketx-jetty` in our `build.gradle`.
 You can even mix `JettyServer` with `UndertowClient`.

 The next item of significance is `XServerConfig` and `XClientConfig` classes - a single, uniform mechanism for [configuring Socket.x](#user-content-configuration), irrespective of the provider.
 (It can also be used to pass [provider-specific configuration](#user-content-provider-specific-configuration)).
 In our example, we're asking the server to listen on port `8080` and publish endpoints on the `/echo` path.
 We're also sticking with the default `XClientConfig` in this case.